TimboKZ/Chonky/docs/markdown/3-Files.md

 ];
 ```

-Notice how each boolean flag changes the relevant file entries in same way:
+Note how each file is behaves differently based on its boolean flags:

 ```js { "componentPath" : "../components/Files.js" }
 ```